 Treatment for Stroke-Related Spasticity

 After a stroke, the injury to the brain can cause muscles to contract or flex on their own when you try to use an arm or leg.
-The sensation is painful.
+The sensation can be painful.
 It has been described as a "wicked charley horse."
-Because the muscle cannot finish its full range of motion, the tendons and soft tissue surrounding the muscle tighten.
+Because the muscle cannot move in its full range of motion, the tendons and soft tissue surrounding the muscle can tighten or become shorter.
 If not treated, spasticity can cause the muscle to "freeze" into an abnormal position, which can be very painful.

 In the arm, spasticity can cause a balled-up fist, a bent elbow, or an arm pressed to the chest.
 Spasticity in the leg can cause a pointed foot, a curling toe, or a stiff knee.
 Spasticity can have a profound effect on the quality of life, making it difficult to walk or do daily activities.